Furqanali111/Internship/README.md

 # Internship
-This repo hold all the task assigned in different internships that i have completed or attented
+This repository hold all the task assigned in different internships that i have completed or attented